kubedb/docs/docs/guides/mysql/migration/databaseMigration.md

 > **Note:** For mTLS, also include the client certificate and key by appending <br> `--from-file=tls.crt=$CERT_PATH/tls.crt` <br> `--from-file=tls.key=$CERT_PATH/tls.key` <br> to the command above.

 Now create an `AppBinding` with the necessary information.
-The Migrator operator reads the source MySQL connection information from this AppBinding CR.
+The courier operator reads the source MySQL connection information from this AppBinding CR.
 Use the following YAML to create your AppBinding:

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1